 - Reads Codex limits from the local Codex app-server (

-Results are written to .aigon/budget-cache.json in the repo the server runs from; the UI reads GET /api/budget.
-If tmux, the claude binary, or the Codex stack is missing, that agent’s card shows usage unavailable and polling is skipped — no error spam.
+Results are written to .aigon/state/agent-quota.json in the repo the server runs from; the UI reads GET /api/agent-quota.
+If a supported source is unavailable, that agent’s card shows usage unavailable and polling is skipped — no error spam.

 Polls older than about 90 minutes are treated as stale (gray) so you are not misled by an old snapshot.